 - 2 years of a single foreign language (3 years “strongly recommended,” according to the University of Connecticut admissions office)

 - 2 years of laboratory science (chemistry and physics are required for School of Engineering and School of Nursing applicants.)

 - 3 years of electives

 Does UConn accept transfer students?

 Yes!
-About 1,200 a year, in fact.
+More than 1,400 last year, in fact.
 So if you don’t get in through the freshman admissions process (or you aren’t thrilled with your current institution)…try, try again!